condense9/hark-lang/README.md

-## The C9 Language
+## The Teal Programming Language

+Teal is a programming language for microservice orchestration.
+With it, you can
+- get "bare-metal" concurrency on AWS Lambda
+- test data pipelines locally
+- worry less about building infrastructure

-**C9 is alpha quality - unstable, but usable**
+**Teal is alpha quality - unstable, but usable**

 Clone this repository, and then see [the hello example](examples/hello) to get started.

-Do not be afraid, the parentheses will not harm you.
+*Do not be afraid, the parentheses will not harm you.*

 ---